KingJellofish/Jeremy_BlueStampPortfolio/index.md

 # Hexapod
 My project is a six-legged contraption that uses servos to move around.
 The legs have multiple joints using a total of 18 servos.
-In the future, it will have a camera/ultrasonic sensor, a speaker, and an LED display for facial expressions, as well as the ability to remotely control it.
+These work in conjunction with each other using inverse kinematics to calculate where to position them to most effectively walk in a direction.
+It can be commanded wirelessly using a remote control equipped with a joystick, potentiometers, and a few buttons.
+The hexapod will be equipped with a USB webcam and a Raspberry Pi capable of image processing to provide live feedback, in addition to a microphone to listen for human input.
+To express itself, it will also include an LED display and a speaker for live responses to stimuli.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|